Develop-Packt/Introduction-to-Machine-Learning-with-Keras/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/Develop-Packt/Introduction-to-Machine-Learning-with-Keras/pulls)

 ## About Introduction-to-Machine-Learning-with-Keras
 This module is part of the Deep Learning with Keras learning path – complete this path to learn how to apply deep learning algorithms in Python's Keras library.
+Explore basic machine learning algorithms and learn to build, train, and evaluate Artificial Neural Networks in Keras.